NetSparkleUpdater/NetSparkle/UPGRADING.md

 * Added `ChannelAppCastFilter` (implements `IAppCastFilter`) for easy way to filter your app cast items by a channel, e.g. `beta` or `alpha`.
 Use by setting `AppCastHelper.AppCastFilter`.
 Uses simple `string.Contains` check to search for channels in the `AppCastItem`'s version information.
   * If you want to allow versions like `2.0.0-beta.1`, set `ChannelName` to `"beta"`
   * Set `RemoveOlderItems` to `false` if you want to keep old versions when filtering, e.g. for rolling back to an old version
+  * Set `KeepItemsWithNoSuffix` to `false` if you want to remove all items that don't match the given channel (doing this will not let people on a beta version update to a non-beta version!)

 ## Updating from 0.X or 1.X to 2.X